-The investment objective of the scheme is to generate long term capital appreciation by investing in equity & equity related instruments of maximum 30 stocks across market caps.
+The investment objective of the Scheme is to generate long term capital growth.

 However, there is no assurance or guarantee that the investment objective of the Scheme will be achieved.
-The scheme does not assure or guarantee any returns.
+The scheme does not assure or guarantee any return.

 ASSET ALLOCATION PATTERN OF THE SCHEME